tamasgal/django-tornado/README.md

   [http://localhost:8080/hello-tornado](http://localhost:8080/hello-tornado)

-to see an HTTP-response from django, respectively Tornado.
+to see an HTTP-response from Django, respectively Tornado.

 Settings
 --------

-You don't have to change anything to run this with your own djano project, but this line in `run_tornado.py`:
+You don't have to change anything to run this with your own Django project, but this line in `run_tornado.py`:

 ```python
 os.environ['DJANGO_SETTINGS_MODULE'] = 'demosite.settings' # TODO: edit this
 ```

-The `DJANGO_SETTINGS_MODULE` should point to your `settings.py` in your django project.
+The `DJANGO_SETTINGS_MODULE` should point to your `settings.py` in your Django project.

 Tornado handlers
 ----------------